magao-x/handbook/compute/development_vm.md

 Aside from SSH, which is usually accomplished with `vagrant ssh` on the host (see [their docs](https://www.vagrantup.com/docs/cli/ssh.html)), there is also access to the VM on these ports:

-  * 7624 — INDI
+  * localhost:7625 — INDI (maps to guest port 7624)
-  * 8080 — HTTP (reserved for web UI, maps to guest port 80)
+  * http://localhost:8001 — Web UI (maps to guest port 8001)
-  * 9999 — HTTP (JupyterLab)
+  * http://localhost:9990 — JupyterLab (maps to guest port 9999)

 These ports on `localhost` in the host OS are forwarded to their counterparts on the guest VM.
 (In other words, to connect to the INDI server on the VM port 7624, you connect to `localhost:7624` on the host OS.)

 ### JupyterLab

-The VM automatically starts a JupyterLab instance on port 9999, running as the `vagrant` user.
-So, to quickly run Python code in the VM, open a browser in your host OS and enter `http://localhost:9999`.
+The VM automatically starts a JupyterLab instance as the `vagrant` user.
+So, to quickly run Python code in the VM, open a browser in your host OS and enter `http://localhost:9990`.
 (The password is `extremeAO!`.)

 This JupyterLab instance runs in the `py37` conda environment created from the recipe in [conda_env_py37.yml](https://github.com/magao-x/config/blob/master/conda_env_py37.yml) and instructions in [create_conda_envs.sh](https://github.com/magao-x/MagAOX/blob/master/setup/steps/create_conda_envs.sh).
 So, you should have packages like `purepyindi` and `ImageStreamIOWrap` already.
 (If you need a package that's not there, `sudo -i conda install NameOfPackage` should fix it.
 Note the `-i`!)